ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

-If a client is configured with the same Unencrypted DNS Resolver IP address on multiple different networks, a Designated Resolver that has been discovered on one network SHOULD NOT be reused on any of the other networks without repeating the discovery process for each network.
+If a client is configured with the same Unencrypted DNS Resolver IP address on multiple different networks, a Designated Resolver that has been discovered on one network SHOULD NOT be reused on any of the other networks without repeating the discovery process for each network, since the same IP address may be used for different servers on the different networks.

-However, if a given Unencrypted DNS Resolver designates a Designated Resolver that does not use a private or local IP address and can be verified using the mechanism described in {{verified}}, it MAY be used on different network connections so long as the subsequent connections over other networks can also be successfully verified using the mechanism described in {{verified}}.
-This is a tradeoff between performance (by having no delay in establishing an encrypted DNS connection on the new network) and functionality (if the Unencrypted DNS Resolver intends to designate different Designated Resolvers based on the network from which clients connect).

 ## Verified Discovery {#verified}